DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Prompts and Configuration Settings

 |\textbf{STEP 2: Wide Aggregation (The Scope)}| - If the [Target Answers] contain multiple entities, the question MUST require reading and comparing information from |\textbf{ALL}| of them. - The answer must not be resolvable by finding a single document; it must require aggregating details across all identified targets.

-|\textbf{STEP 3: Synthesis (The Deep \& Wide Question)}| - Combine Step 1 and Step 2 into a single, cohesive natural language question. - |\textbf{CRITICAL}|: Ensure the question targets |\textbf{Publicly Verifiable Facts}|.
+|\textbf{STEP 3: Synthesis (The Depth \& Width Question)}| - Combine Step 1 and Step 2 into a single, cohesive natural language question. - |\textbf{CRITICAL}|: Ensure the question targets |\textbf{Publicly Verifiable Facts}|.
 Do not ask about obscure details that exist *only* within the specific phrasing of the provided source text.
 The question must be answerable by searching external, general web sources.

 --- 3. CHECKLIST DEFINITIONS (CRITICAL) --- |\textbf{STEP 1 Draft the Gold Standard Answer}|: Formulate a complete answer based on the [Hidden Knowledge]. |\textbf{STEP 2 Extract Checklists}|: Deconstruct the answer into specific verification points. - |\textbf{Checklist Width (Completeness \& Details)}|: |\textbf{Content}|: The Specific Attributes/Facts requested in the query. |\textbf{Purpose}|: Once the entity is found, did the agent gather *all* the requested scattered details? - |\textbf{Checklist Depth (Identity \& Logic)}|: |\textbf{Content}|: The Correct Entity Names + The Logic Validation. |\textbf{Purpose}|: Did the agent use the reasoning chain to find the *correct* person/thing?